-7.8: Fake News Investigation and Evaluation
+Fake News Investigation and Evaluation

 People get news today from sources ranging from television, social media (e.g., Twitter, TikTok) and legacy news outlets (i.e., New York Times, Washington Post) as well as teachers, parents, family members, and peers.
 Yet, there is a real difference in quality and reliability between real news and fake news.

-Fake news resembles real news in form (it usually has headlines, images, quotes, and a news-like look on screens), but not in how it is produced organizationally.
+Fake news resembles real news in form (it typically has headlines, images, quotes, and a news-like look on screens), but not in how it is produced organizationally.
 Real news is derived following the standards and rules of journalism.
 It is fact-based and fact-checked from verified sources.
 It is presented objectively and truthfully in a journalistic style of writing.
 It is independent of political or corporate influences.
 Fake news, by contrast, is just what the term says -- information that is intentionally false and misleading (Molina, et al., 2021).

 Misinformation and Disinformation: Thinking Critically about Information Sources from the College of Staten Island offers a further explanation of fake news and misleading, unreliable and deliberately false information.